AnneQuinkenstein/clock/README.md

   <p align="center">
     Simple Clock with two Intervall Functions and React Hooks.
-    Send me a picture of your pet & i will read it's thoughts!
+    If you send me a picture of your pet, i can sent it into timetravel as well.
     <br />
     <br />
     <a href="https://aquin-clock.netlify.app">Demo</a>